SvenGroot/Ookii.CommandLine/docs/ParsingArguments.md

 [`Parse()`][Parse()_5] method returned an instance.

-If the [`Parse()`][Parse()_5] method returned null, you can also check the `CommandLineParser.Result` property to see which argument canceled parsing.
+If the [`Parse()`][Parse()_5] method returned null, you can also check the `CommandLineParser.ParseResult` property to see which argument canceled parsing.

 Here is a basic sample of manual parsing and error handling using the [`Parse()`][Parse()_5] method: